Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-unlit-color.md

     The `_BaseColor` property name is a reserved name.
 When you declare a property with this name, Unity uses this property as the [main color](https://docs.unity3d.com/ScriptReference/Material-color.html) of the Material.

-2. After declaring a property in the Properties block, it's necessary to declare it in the HLSL program block.
+2. When you declare a property in the Properties block, you also need to declare it in the HLSL code.

     > __NOTE__: To ensure that the Unity shader is SRP Batcher compatible, declare all Material properties inside a single `CBUFFER` block with the name `UnityPerMaterial`.
+For more information on the SRP Batcher, see the page [Scriptable Render Pipeline (SRP) Batcher](https://docs.unity3d.com/Manual/SRPBatcher.html).

     Add the following code before the vertex shader: